 Paraiba tourmaline’s electrifying color gave birth to claims of its supernatural abilities to protect its owner against negative mental, spiritual, emotional, and even physical forces.
 Researchers at Leon Mege Paranormal Institute of Gemology (PIG) in Princeton, TX, recently discovered that wearing Paraiba will protect against a political opponent.
 Hillary Clinton allegedly refused to wear a Paraiba-set ring before the elections, claiming it does not work with her skin tone, and we know what happened next.
 Our PIG scientists are conducting human experiments testing a theory that Leon Mege mounting can intensify the protective power of Paraiba.
 Please let us know if you are willing to volunteer for the studies or perhaps donate your brain.

 The chemical differences between the tourmalines from Brazil, Nigeria, and Mozambique are small.
-The traces of copper give Paraiba its unique color.
-Some Mozambique tourmalines are lighter because they have less copper.
-Brazilian Paraibas are more intense, while Mozambique has the widest ranges of Paraiba colors.”
+Some Mozambique tourmalines are lighter because they have less copper, which gives Paraiba its unique color.
+Brazilian Paraiba colors are more intense, while Mozambique has the widest range of hues.